ngxs/store/docs/concepts/select.md

 }
 ```

 **Pay attention!** If you specify `strictMetadataEmit` in the Angular compiler options - you have to include `@dynamic` comment before class expression.
-The Angular's `MetadataCollector` from the `@angular/compiler-cli` package reports about using lambdas in any static function:
+The Angular's `MetadataCollector` from the `@angular/compiler-cli` package reports about using lambdas in static methods:

 ```TS
 // @dynamic